alaahilalsunono/eng-alaa-portfolio-platform/docs/ui-ux.md

 - Projects
 - Contact

-Each project card will open a dedicated Project Details page.
+Each project card will open a dedicated Project Details page that contains:

+- Project Description
+- Project Images
+- Technologies Used
+- GitHub Link
+- Demo Link

 The admin area will be separated from the public portfolio and will contain its own management pages.